Export Database Schema to Code

 write

-function takes one argument: path
+The write function takes one argument: path.

-argument states the directory where the output files will be written.
+The path argument states the directory where the output files will be written.
 The path can be relative or absolute.

 If no path is specified, the output files will be written to the current directory.

-function creates the directory if it does not exist.
+The write function creates the directory if it does not exist.

 Examples